Factorization of Power Corrections in the Drell-Yan Process in EFT: NLP operator products in SCET

 With incoming quark and antiquark states $q(p_1)$ and $\bar{q}(p_2)$ the tree-level matrix element of this operator is

 where the superscripts $n$- and $\nb$ in \eqn{eq:T00mat} denote the sector of the corresponding parton.
 We also use the notation

 and

-At $O(\alpha_s)$, the matrix element corresponding to the emission of a real $\1$-sector gluon is given by the three $\1$-sector graphs shown of Figure \ref{fig:F0_1graphs}.
+At $O(\alpha_s)$, the matrix element corresponding to the emission of a real $\1$-sector gluon is given by the three $\1$-sector graphs shown of \figref{fig:F0_1graphs}.
 Denoting the spin-averaged one-loop matrix element of $T_{(0,0)}$ by $\mmat{(0,0)}$, we write

 where the superscripts $n$ and $\nb$ denote the $O(\alpha_s)$ contribution from a gluon in the corresponding sector, and the $O$ superscript denotes the overlap subtraction.
 Since these matrix elements correspond to a matching calculation at the scale $\mu_S \sim q_T \gg \lqcd$ we use the initial-state kinematics $\pquark^+ = {\pquark}_\perp = 0 = {\panti}_\perp = \panti^-$, and we obtain